How Quickly Does Viagra Work, and How Long Does it Last?

 • Avoid heavy meals before taking Viagra so you don't slow it down

-• Viagra usually lasts 4-6 hours
+• Viagra usually lasts 4 to 6 hours

 • Taking more than 1 Viagra a day is unsafe and won't make it work any faster